 CR 20-92, set the ceiling of total funds estimated available from the General Fund of the FSM at $100,843,979 of which $93, 979,109 is from domestic revenues with $5,252,250 from the Amended Compact Sector for COM-FSM and $1,612,620 from the Supplemental Education Grant.

 Rounding out the resolutions to date is CR 20-93, which approved a grant of $106,291 from the U.S. DHHS – Substance Abuse and Mental Health Services Administration (DHHS-SAMHS) to fund and support the Community Mental Health Services Project in the FSM for fiscal year ending September 30, 2018.

 Along with the resolutions are the following measures: Congressional Act (CA) 20-83, appropriated a supplemental of $800,000 to fund infrastructure projects along with public projects and social programs in the State of Kosrae; and

 CA 20-85, appropriated a supplemental budget of $1,445,693 from the General Fund to address various financial needs and obligations of the National Government for the fiscal year ending 2018.

 The remaining Acts were for amendments to previous laws to either change the use of funds previously appropriated for Public Projects and Social Programs in the states and/or change the allottee of said funds.

-CA- 20-55, which changed the use and allottees of funds previously appropriated for priority infrastructure projects in the states of Chuuk, Kosrae and Pohnpei;
+CA 20 – 84, changed the use and allottees of certain funds previously appropriated for public projects and social programs in states of Chuuk and Pohnpei;

-CA 20-56 was specific to the State of Kosrae to change the use of funds previously appropriated for public projects and social programs within the state;
+CA 20-86, changed the use and allottees of certain funds previously appropriated for public projects and social programs in the states of Chuuk and Kosrae;

-Specific to the State of Chuuk were CA 20-57 and CA 20-58 both of which made changes to the use of funds previously appropriated for public projects and social programs in the state; and
+CA 20-88, changed the use of funds previously appropriated for public projects and social programs in the states of Chuuk and Kosrae.

 * * *